 To rectify this problem, CMS may need to oversample those consumers with a Chinese language preference.
 We cannot say definitively at this time whether oversampling is needed because of uncertainty about how many Chinese language consumers will be available in the sampling frame for the beta test states.

 Number of Chinese Surveys Needed for Psychometrics.
 The beta test version of the survey has 26 assessment items.
 We would thus need 260 completed surveys (10 per item) to conduct the analysis of the equivalence of measurement properties across the three languages.
-However, since composite-level and item-level response rates are all lower than 100%, we need to inflate the number of completed survey enough to ensure 260 completes for the items with the lowest response rate.
+However, since composite-level and item-level response rates are all lower than 100%, we need to inflate the number of completed surveys enough to ensure 260 completes for the items with the lowest response rate.
 As described above, the ‘Seeking Info In-Person’ items yielded an overall response rate of 28%, though the Chinese respondents had a slightly higher rate of 33%.
 Applying this item-level response rate to the minimum number needed (260), we would need approximately 788 completed surveys in Chinese to conduct this analysis (260/0.33 = 787.9).

 Number of Expected Completes from Existing Sampling Design.
 The next issue is determining if a sample of 1,200 per state across all 45 states would naturally provide enough completed surveys in Chinese and Spanish to meet this goal.
 Data from the psychometric test indicate that, for the 36 FFM states included in the psychometric test, consumers with a Spanish language preference comprise around 5% of the total survey-eligible population in those states, while consumers with a Chinese language preference comprise around 0.20% of the total survey-eligible population.
 These estimates, however, are based on a pool of states that exclude those states currently expected to be in our beta test—such as CA, HI, WA, and MD—where the proportion of consumers with a preference for Chinese may be much higher than we have observed in the pool of FFM states.
 The same can be said for Spanish with respect to CA, and perhaps other SBM states as well.